anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-Dr-Semmelweis-and-the-Discovery-of-Handwashing.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-The-effect-of-handwashing">5.
-The effect of handwashing<a class="anchor-link" href="#5.-The-effect-of-handwashing"> </a></h2><p>With the data loaded we can now look at the proportion of deaths over time.
+<h2 id="The-effect-of-handwashing">The effect of handwashing<a class="anchor-link" href="#The-effect-of-handwashing"> </a></h2><p>With the data loaded we can now look at the proportion of deaths over time.
 In the plot below we haven't marked where obligatory handwashing started, but it reduced the proportion of deaths to such a degree that you should be able to spot it!</p>
 </div>
 </div>
 </div>